StanleyBrooks/MeteoriteProject/README.md

 #### 5)  You must include a Python script to modify your data so as to prepare it for visualization

 ---
-* This happens in 2 places in the project.
-The first time is in the create_sql.py file (specifically in the function clean_empty_values) and is done through sqlite querries to remove rows with null values so the csv data can be succesfully passed to the sqlite database (meteo.db)
+* This happens in several places throughout the project.
+The first time is in `create_sql.py` (specifically in the function `clean_empty_values()`) and is also done through sqlite querries to remove rows with null values so the csv data can be succesfully passed to the sqlite database (meteo.db)
 ```python
         cur.execute('''DELETE FROM meteorite_data WHERE(name IS NULL OR name  = '')
                         OR (mass IS NULL OR mass = '') OR (year IS NULL OR year = '')